marcelvark/pihpe/README.md

 # PiHPe

-A bit of PHP to help create simple websites.
-It's handy if you love to use HTML and CSS, and learn some PHP.
-Any provider could host your work, but you can also publish a static version on GitHub first.

-Here's such [example](https://marcelvark.github.io/) made with PiHPe.
-It explains what it does, and how to use it.
-All files used in the build are in the repository.
+Love to play with HTML and CSS, and learn some PHP?
+PiHPe can help you build simple websites.
+Here's an [example](https://marcelvark.github.io/) that explains what it does, and how to use it.
+All files used are in the repository.

 You'll need to install PHP from [php.net](http://php.net).
-And you may want to edit `serve.cmd` to start your version of PHP.
+And you may want to edit `serve.cmd` to start it.
 But then you're ready to go.

-I've still got these features planned for PiHPe:
+Some additional features are planned for PiHPe:
 - improving the build mechanism
 - creating a simple template facility
 - adding file-relative linking